userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 that we just write the defaults to the bootstrap and fallback files of the `components::TaxiConfig` component.

-@todo Those will be described in a separate section.
-Describe those for components.
+All the values are described in a separate section @ref md_en_schemas_dynamic_configs .

 @snippet samples/hello_service.cpp  Hello service sample - runtime config